alpa-projects/alpa/examples/opt_serving/README.rst

 * A distributed backend to perform efficient model-parallel inference for the large OPT models.

-* An web frontend to collect and batch inference requests from users.
+* A web frontend to collect and batch inference requests from users.

 .. note::